 Even better, you have a 24 hour gym right there!
 No more getting kicked out of the gym because your workout ran late.

-You can go a step further and make your own equipment, I made a DIY dumbbell rack and it was a very satisfying process, you can't do that will all you equipment though.
+You can go a step further and make your own equipment, I made a DIY dumbbell rack and it was not just a very satisfying process, it has made storing my budget adjustable dumbbells both convenient and fun, you can’t do that with all your equipment though.

 FAQ About Different Types of Squat Rack Buying and Using It